The cornerstone guide

-The Ultimate Guide to Shawnigan Lake
+The Ultimate Guide to Shawnigan Lake.

 Whether you're planning a romantic getaway, a family vacation, or a corporate retreat, this comprehensive guide will help you discover everything that makes Shawnigan Lake such a special destination.

-About Shawnigan Lake
+About Shawnigan Lake.

 Shawnigan Lake stretches approximately 7 kilometers in length, covering about 520 hectares of crystal-clear freshwater.
 The lake reaches depths of up to 50 meters, with water temperatures that warm beautifully in summer, making it one of the most swimmable lakes on Vancouver Island.